arunadurai/EDA-CreditCaseStudy/README.md

 # EDA-project-
-This case study aims to perform EDA in real business scenario.
+This project aims to perform EDA in real business scenario.
 The EDA is performed to find the patterns in data and to identify if a person is capable of paying loan.